 • fetal hypoxia.

-For a caesarean section, a newborn removed through the dissected abdominal and uterine walls.
+During caesarean section, newborn extracted through the dissected abdominal and uterine walls.

-Distinguish between planned intervention, which is carried out according to absolute readings and carefully prepared, and emergency.
+There are planned interventions, which are carried out according to absolute indications and carefully prepared, and emergency.

 The duration of the operation depends on the type of anesthesia.
-C-section carried out when the labor is completed the traditional way impossible.
+C-section carried out when labor is completed traditional way impossible.

 Types of anesthesia

-Depending on the situation surgical intervention spend under general or local (local) anesthesia...
-TO planned surgery a woman in labor is prepared 7-14 days before the intended permission.
-She is hospitalized and monitored over the course of her pregnancy.
-Preoperative preparation is carried out, saline is injected drip to saturate tissues with moisture in order to compensate for possible blood loss.
+Depending on the situation surgical intervention carry out under general or local (local) anesthesia.
+TO elective surgery the woman in labor is prepared 7–14 days before the expected birth.
+She is hospitalized and monitored for the progress of her pregnancy.
+Preoperative preparation is carried out, saline solution is injected dripwise to saturate the tissues with moisture in order to compensate for possible blood loss.

-The day before, a woman is advised to give up dinner, put an enema so that, under the influence of anesthetics, she does not provoke vomiting.
-Under what anesthesia is a caesarean section performed during planned operations?
+The day before, the woman is advised to refuse dinner and is given an enema to avoid provoking vomiting under the influence of anesthetics.
+What anesthesia is used for caesarean section during planned operations?
 Prepared patients are given local anesthesia.
-In the surgical obstetric practice an epidural or spinal method of anesthesia is in demand.
+In the surgical obstetric practice epidural or spinal anesthesia is in demand.

 Epidural anesthesia

-Caesarean section with epidural anesthesia differs in that the woman is conscious...
-The anesthetic is injected into the spinal canal cavity in the lumbar region.
+Caesarean section with epidural anesthesia differs in that the woman is conscious.
+An anesthetic is injected into the cavity of the spinal canal in the lumbar region.
 How long does it take to inject the anesthetic into the epidural canal?
-The procedure takes 12-15 minutes.
+The procedure takes 12–15 minutes.

 Complete pain relief in most cases occurs within half an hour.